agermanidis/pigeon/README.md

 PigeonXT is a simple widget that lets you quickly annotate a dataset of unlabeled examples from the comfort of your Jupyter notebook.

-Pigeon currently support the following annotation tasks:
+PigeonXT currently support the following annotation tasks:
 - binary / multi-class classification
 - multi-label classification
 - regression tasks